andrew/ultimate-awesome/README.md

 - [awesome-bluesky](https://github.com/fishttp/awesome-bluesky) - A list of all known tools available for the Bluesky platform.
 - [awesome-detection-engineering](https://github.com/infosecB/awesome-detection-engineering) - Detection Engineering is a tactical function of a cybersecurity defense program that involves the design, implementation, and operation of detective controls with the goal of proactively identifying malicious or unauthorized activity before it negatively impacts an individual or an organization.
 - [awesome-robotics-projects](https://github.com/mjyc/awesome-robotics-projects) - A list of open-source, affordable, less-known, or visionary robotics projects.
+- [awesome-wordlists](https://github.com/gmelodie/awesome-wordlists) - A curated list of wordlists for bruteforcing and fuzzing.
 - [awesome](https://github.com/alpine-collective/awesome) - 🚀A curated list of awesome resources related to Alpine.
 - [awesome-mpvue](https://github.com/mpvue/awesome-mpvue) - A curated list of awesome things related to mpvue.
 - [awesome-appwrite](https://github.com/appwrite/awesome-appwrite) - Carefully curated list of awesome Appwrite resources 💪.